cla-bit/PayStackEase/docs/source/acustomers.rst

 .. :py:currentmodule:: paystackease.async_apis.acustomers

 Wrapper for Asynchronous Paystack Customers API.
 The Customers API allows you to create and manage customers on your integration.

+To access the Customers API methods, you need to call the ``customers`` instance method from ``AsyncPayStackBase``.

+Check example on :doc:`apaystack`

 ----------------------------------------------------------------